meta-is-beta/horadric-helper/README.md

 ```

 **Notes**
- - Multiple components with the same reference can exist - any config applied to that reference will work for all of them.
+ - Multiple components with the same reference can exist - any config applied to that reference will work for all matching components.
  - Components can be used as any other Html element - this is thanks to [Web Components
 ](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.